riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 This design greatly simplifies communication between the frontend and backend systems.
 For example, when a traveller views the map, submits a post, or checks the leaderboard, the frontend sends requests only to the gateway.
 The gateway then coordinates with the relevant microservices such as the Map Service, Post Service, and Leaderboard Service, and compiles the response efficiently.

 The API Gateway helps TravelGo scale horizontally by decoupling client interactions from the underlying microservices.
 Each service can be deployed, replicated, and scaled independently without affecting others.
 By isolating each service behind the API Gateway, TravelGo’s architecture remains modular.
 All communication passes through the gateway as it is the central control point.
 The gateway can manage user authentication, enforce authorisation, and apply HTTPS encryption to secure data in transit.
 This ensures that sensitive user information remains protected and that only authorised users can access specific features.

-#### 10.2.5 Circuit Breaker

-In a distributed microservices system, the Circuit Breaker pattern acts like a protective mechanism ensuring that when a service begins failing or unresponsive, the circuit breaker disconnects it from the rest of the infrastructure and stops forwarding further calls.
-This approach is known as fast, but gracefully failing and it is preferred over waiting or retrying endlessly.
-While the circuit is open, requests immediately return an error or fallback without following the entire failing service.
-The pattern thus protects against cascading failures and keeps the resources from being exhausted early.

-This pattern is a great fit since TravelGo depends on multiple remote services (maps, payments, rewards, tourism/attractions data, leaderboards) and it would mainly be used on the server side between services and third-party APIs.
-In the case of the rewards or payment systems, for example, if the services are down, the platform detects repeated failures and stops sending more requests to that service.

 #### 10.2.6 Retry Pattern